-Considering the underlying mechanisms for how oestrogen is protective, it appears that the beneficial effects of oestrogen are medicated through its ability to reduce inflammatory species.
+Considering the underlying mechanisms for how oestrogen is protective, it appears that the beneficial effects of oestrogen are mediated through its ability to reduce inflammatory species.
 Evidence suggests that menopause is closely associated with an increased release of pro-inflammatory cytokines, such as interleukin (IL)-6, IL-1, and tumor necrosis factor-α (TNF-α) (Cioffi et al., 2002).
 Oestrogen has been shown to inhibit such chemicals (Lambert et al. 2004).

 Following evidence of significant benefit, NICE guidelines recommend HRT to help preserve bone density and prevent osteoporosis and fractures in women under 60 (Vigneswaran & Hamoda, 2022; NIfHaC, 2015).
+Most recent evidence continues to support the protective effect of HRT on bone health (e.g. Holloway-Kew et al., 2025; Platt et al., 2025)

 It has been suggested that HRT may help to reduce age-related muscle loss, specifically via antiinflammatory effects which may also support muscle satellite cell function involved in muscle repair (La Colla et al., 2015; Perandini et al., 2018).
 However evidence from reviews of many studies is conflicting (Burton & Sumukadas, 2010) and suggests it is either minimally protective (Taaffe et al., 2005; Greising et al. 2009), or not at all (Kenny et al., 2003; Javed et al., 2019).

-HRT may therefore be viewed as protective in many ways through its antiiinflammatory effects and it appears to be of benefit not only for relieving immediate menopausal symptoms but also for longer term protection from the effects of aging, although more recent findings concerning dementia and cardiovascular risk above, are concerning.
-Hormonal changes at the menopause (and pre-menstrually) are an additional stress on the body, which increases inflammation further.
-However there are many other ways in which inflammation may be addressed to reduce unwelcome development of a wide range of inflammatory health problems.
 The significant benefits of HRT in studies above may also be related to the populations to which they apply.
-In the UK 34% of 46-48 year olds were found to have two or more chronic inflammatory health problems in The British Cohort Study (2015).
-This suggests that anything (such as HRT) that reduces inflammatory load will be particularly beneficial and also shows that other ways of reducing inflammation will also be of benefit, including for those who cannot take HRT or choose not to.
+Note the the Korean studies (Choo et al., 2025; Song et al., 2025) found HRT effective in prevention of stroke only in a population suffering from diabetes and not in those who were healthy, where stroke risk was actually increased.
+In the UK 34% of 46-48 year olds were found to have two or more chronic inflammatory health problems in The British Cohort Study (2015) indicating that a large proportion of the female population around menopause are significantly affected by inflammation.
+This suggests that anything (such as HRT) that reduces inflammatory load will be particularly beneficial in the general population.
+It also suggests that other ways of reducing inflammation will also be of benefit (see below), including for those who cannot take HRT or choose not to.
 For those women who cannot or prefer not to take HRT it is therefore of great importance that they focus on an anti-inflammatory lifestyle.
+‘Healthy’ women with low levels inflammation may therefore not benefit from HRT and may even be at risk of damaging effects.

 It is also worth noting that declining oestrogen from the ovaries may be compensated for by other tissues in the body such as the adrenals, fat, bones and brain.
-Crucially, oestrogens are produced to act locally – for example cardiovascular problems have been observed to increase post-menopausally but the cells of a healthy blood vessel lining actually produce oestrogen locally (Simpson 2003) which acts directly to reduce inflammation in those cells.
+Crucially, oestrogens are produced to act locally – for example cardiovascular problems have been observed to increase post-menopause but the cells of a healthy blood vessel lining actually produce oestrogen locally (Simpson 2003) which acts directly to reduce inflammation in those cells.
 The action of oestrogen does not therefore depend on circulating levels in the wider system and it is therefore important to keep damaging inflammation down in these tissues in order to support oestrogen production.

 Another important question concerns how long to take HRT.
 Since it may protect against inflamammatory damage that can be associated with hormonal changes some suggest that HRT may be taken indefinitely.
 Lisa Mosconi in the book ‘The Menopause Brain’ uses research evidence, including brain scans, to suggest that the perimenopausal years are a time similar to puberty where the brain massively rewires itself to adjust to the new hormone levels in the body.
 She does not describe this as a decline but rather an adjustment to the new normal just as happened in puberty (albeit with a younger body more resilent to the stresses of this huge change).
-The question for which there is currently no answer in conventional health is whether it is therefore wise to use long term HRT to inhibit this natural change….an interesting debate!
+The question for which there is currently no answer in conventional healthcare is whether it is therefore wise to use long term HRT to inhibit this natural change….an interesting debate!

-Recommendations for good menopausal health
+Recommendations for good menopausal health:

 Practices that offer short-term stress to the body also modulate the inflammatory response e.g. in the form of intermittent fasting, high intensity interval training, cold shower/wild swimming.